eljost/pysisyphus/docs/coordinate_systems.rst

 Types of Primitive Coordinates
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Pysisyphus implements many different types of (primitive) internal coordinates.
+Pysisyphus implements many different (primitive) internal coordinates.
 Every coordinate is defined by its type and a set of atom indices, e.g., 2 indices for a bond, 3 indices for a bend and 4 indices for a dihedral.

-Specification of a type is necessary, as there are many different types of bonds, bends and dihedrals/out-of-plane coordinates.
+Specification of a type is necessary, as there are many different kinds of bonds, bends and dihedrals/out-of-plane.
-One can't assume, that a coordinate comprised of 3 atom indices is always a regular bend, as it may also be a linear bend or a translational coordinate (TRANSLATION_X, 13), describin the mean Cartesian X coordinate of 3 atoms.
+One can't just assume, that a coordinate comprised of 3 atom indices is always a regular bend, as it may also be a linear bend or a translational coordinate (TRANSLATION_X, 13), describin the mean Cartesian X coordinate of 3 atoms.